 - You can use this template as-is in your campaigns.
 You cannot make any changes to the schema for a quick start template.

-- You can clone the template and then edit the schema as required.
+- If you need to change the schema, you can clone the template and then edit the schema as required.

 Next steps